Kiyokazu Abo: Biography

 In 1910, Abo received his first command: the cruiser Akitsushima.
-Promoted to captain in December 1912, he was again sent to England as naval attaché from March 1913 to April 1915.
+Promoted to captain in December 1911, he was appointed chief of staff of the 2nd Fleet until December 1912.
+After spending three months on the Navy General Staff, he was again sent to England as naval attaché from March 1913 to April 1915.
 On his return, he assumed command of the battleship Aki.

 In December 1916, Abo was promoted to rear admiral and became chief of the first section of the Imperial Japanese Navy General Staff.
 In December 1920, he was promoted to vice admiral and became Vice Chief of the Imperial Navy General Staff, where he assisted Admiral Yamashita Gentarō in the implementation of the Washington Naval Treaty.

 Abo was Japan's naval delegate to the League of Nations from 1922–1923, He served as Director of Naval Shipbuilding Command in 1923, and as Vice Minister of the Navy in 1924.
 In April 1925, he was appointed commander in chief of the Kure Naval District.

 On his promotion to admiral on 1 April 1927, Abo became commander in chief of the Yokosuka Naval District.
 He subsequently served on the Supreme War Council and as part of Japan's delegation to the London Naval Treaty Conference in 1929.

 From 3 October 1930 to 13 December 1931, Abo served as Naval Minister in the cabinets of Prime Minister Wakatsuki Reijirō and Hamaguchi Osachi.

 Abo was a political moderate and a leading supporter of the Treaty Faction within the Imperial Japanese Navy, and hoped for a revival of the Anglo-Japanese Alliance through diplomacy.

 During his term in office, the military was embroiled with the chain of command controversy as to whether or not the Imperial Japanese Army and Imperial Japanese Navy were answerable to the elected Diet of Japan and Prime Minister, or were answerable only directly to the Emperor of Japan.

 Abo went into the reserves in 1934, and retired in 1940.